Sloane's viperfish: Jaw anatomy

 The primary feature of interest in C. sloani is its enormous teeth.
-When the jaw is closed, the teeth fit together to form a cage in which prey can likely be trapped.
+When the jaw is closed, the teeth fit together to form a cage in which prey can be trapped.
 Its jaw can be unhinged, allowing it to open its mouth up to 90° to catch prey up to 63% its own body size.
 Its teeth, however, are fixed in place, attached firmly to the jawbone rather than being depressible like in some other fish species.
-The immobility of its huge teeth requires it to open its jaw so wide.
+The immobility of its huge teeth requires it to open its jaw very wide.

 The size, shape, location, and number of teeth are consistent across individuals of C. sloani, and each fang is highly specialized.
 C. sloani likely lures prey to its mouth with its photophore, or by arching its long dorsal ray to dangle in front of its mouth.
 The foremost premaxillary tooth, which is relatively straight and has sharp ridges, may then be used to wound larger prey.
 The curved second premaxillary tooth is thought to be used like a dagger, retaining larger prey.5 All teeth come together into a cage to retain smaller prey.

-A study in 2009 showed that the teeth of C. sloani have dentin tubules while another study, a decade later, showed the teeth of Aristostomias scintillans, another member of the family Stomiidae, lack dentin tubules.
-The reason behind difference in presence of dentin tubules in two species of the same family has yet to be addressed.
+A 2009 study showed that the teeth of C. sloani have dentin tubules while another study a decade later showed that the teeth of Aristostomias scintillans, another member of the family Stomiidae, lack dentin tubules.
+The reason behind the difference in presence of dentin tubules in two species of the same family has yet to be addressed.

 The jaw musculature of C. sloani contains a third adductor facialis muscle ventral to the skull.
 Recent research suggests that it improves the mechanical advantage of the system by anteriorly displacing the intersegmental aponeurosis during adduction, which increases bite force and angular velocity.